FHA Guidelines On Chapter 13 Versus Chapter 7 Bankruptcy

 - Consumers who have older collections and many years have passed and the collection agencies are leaving them alone, maybe bankruptcy might not be the best option

-Home Buyers who need to qualify for an FHA Loan after Bankruptcy, whether it is Chapter 7 or Chapter 13, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are direct lenders with no lender overlays on government and conventional loans.
+Home Buyers who need to qualify for an FHA Loan after Bankruptcy, whether it is Chapter 7 or Chapter 13, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] GCA Mortgage Group is a national five-star mortgage company with no lender overlays on government and conventional loans.
 We are available 7 days a week, evenings, weekends, and holidays.